 Marketing is everything a company does to ensure a lucrative exchange between itself and its customers in terms of products or services.
 The key word here is “everything.”
 For many companies (and if done correctly), marketing starts even before a product or service is created.

-To illustrate this, let’s look at Apple.
+let’s look at Apple.
 Apple has a product that is revered by its plethora of fans.
 And, this reverence is not just a fluke.
 No, it has taken Apple years to develop this reputation, fan culture, and sales strategies around its products.

-First, before Apple even mentions a product to its vendors, it develops a focus group to determine what the current consumer challenges are in the industry as well as consumers’ likes and dislikes.
+focus group to determine what the current consumer challenges are in the industry as well as consumers’ likes and dislikes.
 Then, it develops a product that will serve all of the customer’s needs, whether conscious or subconscious.
 As it does so, it creates a luxury product.

 Next, it targets exclusive vendors to sell the products.
 It also relies on buzz to generate interest in new products.
 With this exclusive image, it works to pit its products against its competitors’ in the minds of consumers, leading bloggers, its social media community and tech gurus to begin talking about Apple products to its target markets well before their launch dates.